 Timeframes for implementation and results

 The information gathered for this review indicated that many of the reviewed Control Actions have no quantitative information available on costs or effectiveness.
-In addition, the magnitude of the transport pathways between many source areas and delivery mechanisms as discussed above were determined to be either highly uncertain, or unknown.
-Because quantitative information was lacking for many aspects of this review, a qualitative scoring system was used.
-The definition of each aspect of the review, as well as the qualitative ranking system used, is described below.
+In addition, the magnitude of the transport pathways between many source areas and delivery mechanisms had been determined to be either highly uncertain, or unknown.
+Because quantitative information was lacking or highly uncertain for many aspects of this review, a qualitative or semi-quantitative scoring system was used.
+The definition of each aspect of the review, as well as the ranking system used, is described below.